paketo-buildpacks/httpd/README.md

 # Apache HTTP Server Cloud Native Buildpack

+The HTTPD CNB provides the [Apache HTTP Server](https://httpd.apache.org) binary distribution.
+The buildpack installs the HTTPD binary distribution onto the `$PATH` which makes it available for subsequent buildpacks, and sets up the start command which signals httpd to start.

 ## Integration

 The Apache HTTPD CNB provides httpd as a dependency.
 Downstream buildpacks, like